OlleMattsson/yijing/static/iching-lite.md

 proper measure, and keeps the food that goes into the mouth from exceeding its proper measure.
 Thus character is cultivated.

-THE LINES

-Nine at the beginning means:

-You let your magic tortoise go,
-And look at me with the corners of your mouth drooping.
-Misfortune.

-The magic tortoise is a creature possessed of such supernatural powers that it lives on air and needs no earthly nourishment.
-The image means that   a man fitted by nature and position to live freely and independently renounces   this self-reliance and instead looks with envy and discontent at others who  are outwardly in better circumstances.
-But such base envy only arouses derision  and contempt in those others.
-This has bad results.

-Six in the second place means:

-Turning to the summit for nourishment,
-Deviating from the path

-To seek nourishment from the hill.
-Continuing to do this brings misfortune.

-Normally a person either provides his own means of nourishment or is supported in a proper way by those whose duty of privilege it is to provide for him.
-If, owing to weakness of spirit, a man cannot support himself, a  feeling of uneasiness comes over him; this is because in shirking the proper  way of obtaining a living, he accepts support as a favor from those in higher  place.
-This is unworthy, for he is deviating from his true nature.
-Kept up  indefinitely, this course leads to misfortune.

-Six in the third place means:

-Turning away from nourishment.
-Perseverance brings misfortune.
-Do not act thus for ten years.

-Nothing serves to further.

-He who seeks nourishment that does not nourish reels from desire to gratification and in gratification craves desire.
-Mad pursuit of pleasure for the satisfaction of the senses never brings one to the goal.
-One should     never (ten years is a complete cycle of time) follow this path, for nothing     good can come of it.

-Six in the fourth place means:

-Turning to the summit
-For provision of nourishment
-Brings good fortune.

-Spying about with sharp eyes
-Like a tiger with insatiable craving.

-No blame.

-In contrast to the six in the second place, which refers to a man bent exclusively on his own advantage, this line refers to one occupying a high position and striving to let his light sine forth.
-To do this he needs helpers, because he cannot attain his lofty aim alone.
-With the greed of a hungry tiger he is on the lookout for the right people.
-Since he is not working for himself but for the good of all, there is no wrong in such zeal.
-Six in the fifth place means:

-Turning away from the path.

-To remain persevering brings good fortune.
-One should not cross the great water.

-A man may be conscious of a deficiency in himself.
-He should be undertaking the nourishment of the people, but he has not the strength to do it.
-Thus     he must turn from his accustomed path and beg counsel and help from a man    who is spiritually his superior but undistinguished outwardly.
-If he maintains    this attitude of mind perseveringly, success and good fortune are his.
-But   he must remain aware of his dependence.
-He must not put his own person forward   nor attempt great labors, such as crossing the great water.
-Nine at the top means:

-The source of nourishment.
-Awareness of danger brings good fortune.
-It furthers one to cross the great water.

-This describes a sage of the highest order, from whom emanate all influences that provide nourishment for others.
-Such a position brings with it heavy responsibility.
-If he remains conscious of this fact, he has good fortune and may confidently undertake even great and difficult labors, such as crossing the great water.
-These undertakings bring general happiness for him and for all others.

-<a name="28"></a>
 28. Ta Kuo / Preponderance of the Great
 ---------------------------------------